Unbinilium/Book/docs/programming/machine-learning.md

 ## DeepFont

 It was first introduced by Adobe, which uses deep learning to identify font type.
-Inspired by their works, I made this reproduction using keras.
+Inspired by their works, I made this reproduction using [Keras](https://keras.io).

 :::tip